rydddddd/hoshi-no-chirabariji/TERMS-OF-USE.md

 This font is free to use.

+- Please feel free to use this font as much as you like in your creative work.
+I’m always happy to see it being used!
 - Personal use: Allowed
 - Commercial use: Allowed
 - Doujin / indie creative use: Allowed